DiegoBelfiore1/byesian_concepts/README.md

 ![](./overview.png)

-> This is the work done on a paper published by Feng et al. The repository proposes different models working on the same data and compares them with the authors' bottleneck.
+> This is the work done on a paper published by Feng et al. The repository proposes a bottleneck model based on concepts extracted by an LLM.
+Different models like the black box ResNET50 with IMAGENET1K_V2 weights are compared with the bottleneck.
-The only models allowed to work on CUB data in this framweork are proposed by OpenAI.
-> The authors claim the open source LLama can be used too, which should not be possible, at least in Italy, where the only LLama models available are "language only".
+The only model allowed to work on CUB are built by OpenAI.
+The authors claim that the open source Llama can be used too, which should not be possible, at least in Italy, where the only Llama models available are "language only".

-### What happensn with CUB
+### What happens with CUB

 1 - Building of "label.csv" which organizes the overal data into a subset of 179 elements, labels and four basic concepts.

 2 - Divides the data in train and test (10% of the data) train_test_split.py

 3 - Trains ResNet50 for multiclass classification

+4 - Tries to use an LLM for extracting high level features from the images, but then the code stops.
 4 - Tries to use an LLM for extracting high level features from the images, but then the code stops.

 ### Starting the experiment